 The Emergency Contraceptive Pill (ECP) can prevent a pregnancy when used soon after a single act of unprotected sexual intercourse/acitivity or following failure of birth control (e.g. the condom breaks, missed pills).

 ECP can be taken up to 120 hours or 5 days (the sooner, the better) following intercourse.
 It is important to note that this is not 100% effective in preventing pregnancy and offers NO protection against sexually transmitted infections.
 The Emergency Contraceptive Pill is available at the Health & Wellness Centre.

-Students can ask to see the triage nurse to discuss ECP options and the nurse will discuss how to purchase this option from the Health & Wellness Centre.
+Students can call and speak to one of the nurses to discuss ECP options and the nurse will discuss how to purchase this option from the Health & Wellness Centre.
 If the Health & Wellness Centre is closed please visit your nearest pharmacy or walk-in clinic and request the Emergency Contraceptive Pill.

 For more information about the various types of Emergency Contraception, please visit What's Next For Me.